 45. Marian University

 Marian University is a private Catholic institution that was founded in 1851.
 They have modest class sizes, with a 13:1 student-faculty ratio.
 Over 63% of classes have fewer than 20 students.
-This University has adult programs to help working students.
-They also have online and accelerated programs.
+Its flexibility makes it one of the best online colleges for working moms.
+Marian University has online and accelerated degree programs for working adults.

 - Location: Indianapolis, IN